stadtaev/lofam/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying Lofam to AWS EC2 using GitHub Actions.
+This guide covers deploying Lofam to AWS EC2 using GitHub Actions with HTTPS.

 ## Architecture